bocchino/fprime/Svc/DpManager/docs/sdd.md

 `DpManager` maintains the following state:

-1. TODO
+1. `numRetry: FwIndexType`: The number of times to retry a buffer request before giving up and returning an invalid buffer.

+2. `waitTimeTicks: FwIndexType`: The number of `schedIn` ticks to wait before retrying a failed buffer request.

 ### 3.4.
 Header File Configuration

 The `DpManager` header file provides the following configurable constants:

-1. `DEFAULT_NUM_RETRY`: The default number of times to retry a buffer request before giving up and returning an invalid buffer.
+1. `DEFAULT_NUM_RETRY`: The default value of `numRetry`.

-2. `DEFAULT_WAIT_TIME_MS`: The default wait time between buffer request attempts.
+2. `DEFAULT_RETRY_WAIT_TIME_TICKS`: The default value of `waitTimeTicks`.

 ### 3.5.
 Runtime Setup